 Professional Judgement is a request to have a student's FAFSA information reviewed by the Director of Financial Aid.
 If a significant change in a student or family income has occurred since the filing of the FAFSA, the student can request that a Professional Judgement be made on the results of the FAFSA.
 If a student has been selected for verification, the process must be completed before a Professional Judgement can be considered.

-If a student has not been selected for verification prior to requesting a Professional Judgement, the student will receive notification via their student email account and student myCA account that they have been selected and what documentation they must return to complete the process.
+If a student has not been selected for verification prior to requesting a Professional Judgement, the student will receive notification by campus email to check their OneACCS account for updated information that they have been selected and what documentation they must return to complete the process.
 Additional documentation will be requested based on the situation and the student's requests outlined in the Professional Judgement.
 If a student believes they qualify for a Professional Judgement, they need to contact that Financial Aid Office for more information.

 All required documents should be submitted to the Financial Aid Office no later than 10 business days from the initial date of request.
 Delay in submitting all required documents will cause a delay in receiving a financial aid package.
 The process takes 7 to 10 business days to complete.
 Students are expected to apply for aid and complete the verification process before the term has begun.
 Otherwise, the student is in jeopardy of not receiving any Federal aid for their period of enrollment.
 A Pell Grant applicant must complete the entire process before the Pell Grant program deadline in September or 120 days after the last day of the student's enrollment, whichever is earlier.
 If the process is not complete, the student is not eligible for Pell for that award year.
 If the Financial Aid Office suspects that a student, or other individual, has intentionally misreported information or altered documentation to fraudulently obtain federal financial aid funds, the office can report its suspicions, and will provide the evidence to the Office of Inspector General, U.S. Department of Education for review.